djorlando24/pyLabDataLogger/Hardware.md

 - On Linux, if these devices sometimes fail to respond until they get unplugged & replugged, they might require a bus reset to avoid the physical unplugging.
 To get around this you can run `scripts/reset-WCH.CN.sh`.

+## Omega Smart Probes
+Support for the Omega IF-001 USB Serial to MODBUS interface adapter is included.
+It's also possible to use I2C hardware (for example on the Raspberry Pi) with a custom cable, but this isn't supported in code yet.
+The USB interface uses the cdc_acm driver in Linux, and you may need permissions to access the /dev/ttyACM0 or similar device without being root.
+You can do this by copying thirdParty/99-omegaIF001.rules with superuser priveliges into /etc/udev/rules.d and issuing

+    udevadm control --reload-rules

+Then unplug and replug the device.

+## DataQ DI-14x USB interfaces
+These devices have a custom VID and PID but are actually just FTDI FT232R serial interfaces.
+To make these work on Linux, you can copy thirdParty/99-dataq.rules to /etc/udev/rules.d and make the change effective with:

+    udevadm control --reload-rules

+Then unplug and replug the device.

+## Thorlabs TSP01 and PM16 devices
+Make sure the usbtmc rules are added in /etc/udev/rules.d as per INSTALL.md If the device won't communicate, unplug & replug it. you will otherwise need to be a superuser to access the device.

+Please note: Thorlabs has updated the TSP01 since this code was written.
+If your TSP01 has "Rev B" sticker, it won't work.

+## Rigol DS-series oscilloscopes
+The Rigol DS scopes are working over USB via the sigrok driver, which seems to handle the non standard SCPI frame fsormat that usbtmc can't.

+Rigol DS scopes also work via their ethernet connection using the pyvisa driver.
+Get the resource string by browsing to the device's IP address in a web browser. python3-pyvisa should be installed.
+Use 'python3 -m visa info' to check for visa support on your system.

+The scope needs to be set up and armed before the acquisition is started.
+Single shot mode may not work, I find best results arming it in Auto mode and letting sigrok acquire what's most recently on the screen.
+If things go wrong you can set 'debugMode':True in the kwargs to the device driver and see what is happening behind the scenes.

+# Serial Devices

 ## Omega iSeries Process Controllers
 The iSeries process controllers need to be set in the following mode.
 How to do this is explained in the manual.
 - 9600 baud